So2f/Permalive-v2/README.md

 Have ideas or suggestions?
 Found a bug?
 Please open an issue in this repository, and we'll address it promptly. 🐛

 Stay Updated
 Don't forget to ⭐️ star this repository to keep track of our progress!
-And follow us on Twitter for the latest updates. 🐦

 Happy coding! 💻✨